Key takeaways

 Long-term use of Farxiga (dapagliflozin)

-You may be wondering about the benefits of long-term Farxiga use.
+You may be wondering about the benefits of long-term use of Farxiga.
 Always consult your healthcare provider for medical advice, as everyone has a unique medical history.
 However, here are some general findings from long-term clinical trials of Farxiga.

 - In people with Type 2 diabetes and heart disease, Farxiga was effective in reducing hemoglobin A1c (HbA1C, a measure of glycemic control over three months), systolic blood pressure, and body weight over two years.